Skip to content

 This Improving Lives Through Advice 2026 project from Access to Justice Foundation marks the first programme of its kind redistributing unclaimed class action funds in the UK.

-The money available in Scotland is in the form of three-year unrestricted grants.
+The money available across Scotland, Wales, the Southeast of England, and London, in the form of three-year unrestricted grants.

 The grants will primarily be made using £3.7 million in unclaimed settlement funds from the Gutmann v SW Trains case (Boundary Fare class action).
 The Competition Appeal Tribunal (CAT) decided to award these funds to the ATJF last year, commenting in its ruling that the money “could make a huge difference in facilitating access to justice for the needy and vulnerable”.